edan-ais/VibeGames-Info/README.md

 # VibeGames
 An open-source gaming site for AI-built (vibe coded) games powered by DataSpace self-modifying zero-dependency document storage and sharing technology.

+## About This Repository
+This repository serves as the public information hub and access point for the VibeGames platform.
+The core source code for VibeGames is maintained in a private repository to protect our proprietary DataSpace technology (provisional patent pending).
+This repository is ONLY for remote access and information on VibeGames.

+## Try VibeGames
+Visit https://edan-ais.github.io/VibeGames/ to experience the platform directly in your browser!

 ## Patent Notice
 The DataSpace technology powering VibeGames is patent-pending under provisional application number [APPLICATION NUMBER] filed with [PATENT OFFICE] on [FILING DATE].